-1.3 Student Roles and Responsibilities
+III.
+Student Roles and Responsibilities

-Practice education placements are dynamic environments where patient/client care, food and nutrition service delivery and student learning co-exist.
-To achieve the learning outcomes and requirements for practice education, students are expected to take an active, self-directed role in their learning.
-UBC educators and preceptors provide structure and support for student learning, and ultimately, students should take ownership of demonstrating practice education learning outcomes and communicating proactively when barriers to learning arise.
+Practice education placements are dynamic environments in which patient/client care, food and nutrition service delivery and student learning co-exist.
+In order to achieve the learning outcomes and requirements for practice education, students are expected to take an active, self-directed role in their learning.
+UBC educators and preceptors provide structure and support for student learning, but ultimately students need to take ownership of demonstrating practice education learning outcomes and communicating proactively when any barriers to learning arise.

-Comprehensive details about students' role and responsibilities in practice education are included in practice education course syllabi and MND Program policies.
+Comprehensive details about students' role and responsibilities in practice education are included in practice education course syllabi and Dietetics Program policies.
 Students are expected to familiarize themselves with course syllabi and relevant policies.